Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 <a name="engine"></a>
 ## Set and get TTS engine options

-To set and get TTS engine options:
+To set and get TTS engine options, follow these steps:

--   Set the credential.
+-   Set the credential

     The credential is a key to verify the authorization for using the TTS engine.
 The necessity of the credential depends on the engine.
 If the engine requests the credential, you can set it using the `SetCredential()` method of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class: